gokyuzugokturk/igotek-nock-prover/README.md

 DevFee % 1

 * This miner works at HiveOS !
-* This miner uses golden-miner-pool-prover !
+* This miner uses the latest golden-miner-pool-prover !
 * There is another release for Vast.ai
 * Check [here](https://github.com/gokyuzugokturk/igotek-nock-prover-vast.ai) for Vast.ai release.